nwpusl/AI_Alloy/README.md

 @article{li2025physics,
   title={A physics-informed machine learning framework for sustainable alloy design}, author={Li, Quan and Wang, Zhilong and Shi, Lei and Feng, Baojing and Liu, Changhui
-          and Wang, Jie and Chen, An and Tao, Kehao and Han, Yanqiang and He, Wei and Wang, Shiwei and Song, Hanping and Wang, Jingya and Zheng, Weisen and Jovičević-Klug, Matic and Rao, Ziyuan and Li, Jinjin and Raabe, Dierk and Zeng, Xiaoqin}, journal={Under review},
+          and Wang, Jie and Wang, Jingya and Zheng, Weisen and Jovičević-Klug, Matic and Rao, Ziyuan and Li, Jinjin and Raabe, Dierk and Zeng, Xiaoqin}, journal={Under review},